 The History Educators International Research Network [HEIRNET] conference brings together colleagues from around the world interested in History’s civilising, cultural, educational, moral, social, political and citizenship roles.

-Our 16thannual conference meets from Monday, 2nd September to Wednesday 4th September 2019 in Vienna, a perfect venue for considering its title and 21 themes and their 200+ topics.
+Our 17thannual conference meets from Wednesday, 26th August to Friday 28th August 2020 in Amsterdam, a perfect venue for considering its title and 21 themes and their 200+ topics.

 The conference invites proposals for presentations from across a wide range of themes and topics which you can find in the

 Abstract Submissions, Themes and Topics section of the website.

 Fascism, Communism and Liberalism were locked in a deadly struggle from 1918 to 1945.
 1945 saw the defeat of European and Asiatic Fascism.
 From 1945-89 Communism and Liberalism were bitter enemies during the ‘Cold War’.
 The tumultuous events of 1989-92 witnessed the collapse of the Communist threat with the disintegration of Soviet communism’s Russian empire and China’s adoption of communism with a capitalist face.

 The HEIRNET conference’s title reflects the post 1900s resurgent threat to Liberalism from Populism – a hallmark of nationalistic, sectarian, discriminatory and extremist ‘dictatorships of the proletariat’, no more so than in their 21st century Trumpite and Putinesque mutations.
 Populist educational policies and nationalistic history curricula are often ideologically and religiously rooted within bigoted, xenophobic, misogynistic, jingoistic, extremist and racist perspectives that are dismissive of Liberal democratic principles and policies.